 Committees |

 HUPO activities are supported and lead by a number of committees.
 Committees are composed of HUPO members and Council members.
 Members with an interest in serving on a committee are invited to email a letter of interest to HUPO Office.
-Awards Committee
+2024 Awards Judges/Committee

 The Awards Committee shall annually solicit, review and vote on the nominations of individuals submitted by the membership to honor deserving members of the proteomics community world-wide.
 It is also responsible for raising the funds to be re-distributed to award winners.